Sarah-aljuaid-data/CrossAttn-VAE-GAN-for-DTI/README.md

-# CrossAttn-VAE-GAN
+###CrossAttn-VAE-GAN: Cross-Modal Learning for

-## Multimodal Cross-Attention Learning Enables Interpretable and Robust Drug-Target Interaction Prediction
+Generalizable and Interpretable Drug–Target Interaction Prediction

 This repository contains the implementation of CrossAttn-VAE-GAN, a multimodal deep learning framework for Drug–Target Interaction (DTI) prediction.